What Bit Me?!? (Identifying Bug and Spider Bites)

 #2 – Fire Ant Bites

-These stings are packed with venom and very painful.
+These ant stings are packed with venom and very painful.
 The stings will result in small pustules for some, while others have a painful inflammation around the sting sites.
 Fire ant attacks can leave you in pain for days or even weeks, sometimes even requiring medical attention.

 #3 – Flea Bites

 One would think fleas and bed bugs are very similar, but they’re as different as night and day.
 Fleas climb, jump, and can navigate dense fur or hair with ease.
-They also have vertical seed-shaped bodies, whereas bed bugs are horizontal.
+They also have vertical apple seed-shaped bodies, whereas bed bugs are horizontal.
 Their bites are also very different.

 The easiest way to verify their presence when you suspect fleas is to see if your pets are scratching more often than usual.
 If you don’t have pets, spotting fleas may be a bit more challenging, and you likely won’t have a very large infestation to deal with.